Fairplay, Colorado

-Fairplay is a statutory town that is the county seat of and the most populous municipality in Park County, Colorado, United States.
+Fairplay is the statutory town that is the county seat of and the most populous municipality in Park County, Colorado, United States.
 The town population was 724 at the 2020 United States census.
 Fairplay is located in South Park at an elevation of 9953 ft.
-The town is the fifth-highest incorporated place in the State of Colorado.
-Fairplay is a part of the Front Range Urban Corridor.
+The town is the sixth-highest incorporated municipality in the State of Colorado.
+Fairplay is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.